deepkumarshah/chata.ai/README.md

 Please upload train.json, dev.json and test.json file in the chata_ai.ipynb

 ## Dataset Description
-Disfl-QA consists of ~12k disfluent questions with the following train/dev/test splits:
+The dataset consists of ~12k disfluent questions with the following train/dev/test splits:
 | File      | Questions   |
 |-----|-----|
 |train.json  | 7182  |